Money Transfer App

 Introducing Online Money Transfers And Payments

 Increased Internet access in Africa has brought many things closer to people such as information, education, social integration, and mobile banking services.
-It’s a well-known fact that even the people of Africa’s poorest countries have smartphones and Internet access but not necessarily bank accounts.
+It’s a well-known fact that even the people of Africa’s poorest countries have smartphones and Internet access but not necessarily bank accounts (unbanked people).

 It, therefore, comes as no surprise that online remittance via money on mobile is turning out to be the answer.